Una Rankić

 Una Rankić (born 26 November 2007) is a Bosnia and Herzegovina footballer who plays as an attacking midfielder.

 Early life

-When Rankić's was a child, her mother died.
+When Rankić was a child, her mother died.

 Club career

 Rankić has been described as "an incredible talent, and this is best shown by the statistics that she scored as many as 31 goals in 11 rounds played in the Cadet Premier League and is the top scorer herself".
 She has also been described as "one of the most talented soccer players in Europe".

 International career

 In 2023, Rankić debuted for Bosnia and Herzegovina during a 2–1 win over Belarus, thus breaking the record as the youngest senior team debutant in history.

 Personal life

 Rankić is the daughter of former footballer Vladimir Rankić.